 During the last month, I’ve connected with you about the imperativeness of inclusion and balancing the social justice scale.
 As we battle the global pandemic, we are also faced with a recurring, prevalent public-health crisis — racial inequities across all platforms including access to healthcare and disparities in outcomes.
-Leaders at Ross University School of Medicine (RUSM) and those from our parent company, Adtalem Global Education, have joined together to create a framework that we believe will guide us in combatting these injustices.
+Leaders at Ross University School of Medicine (RUSM) and those from our parent company, Adtalem Global Education, have joined together to create a framework that we believe will guide us in combating these injustices.

 Today, we are proud to share a set of Social Justice Commitments that reflect our collective values and thinking and that will guide our journey toward meaningful action.
 At RUSM, we commit to: